 A variety of Citywide activities commemorating Dr. King's legacy through community service.

 The City of Lancaster takes pride in the community’s ongoing commitment to volunteer service.
-2017 marks the City’s tenth anniversary of engaging residents in the national United We Serve Initiative.
+2017 marked the City’s tenth anniversary of engaging residents in the national United We Serve Initiative.
 Each year, community members and local organizations come together to donate their time, resources and skills to help build a stronger, healthier, and more unified Lancaster through their participation in the City’s annual Dr. Martin Luther King, Jr. (MLK) Day of Service.
-Continuing this annual legacy, the City of Lancaster announced today that the 2017 MLK Day of Service, which officially kicks off the volunteer project season, will take place on Saturday, January 14, 2017.

 Volunteer assignments for Lancaster’s MLK Day of Service are available on a first-come and best-matched basis.
 Individuals, families, and groups of all sizes are encouraged to register via OneLINC at www.onelinc.org.
 For more information regarding this year’s projects, visit www.cityoflancasterca.org/mlkday.